josiahwsmith10/complextorch/docs/source/nn/modules/manifold.rst

 Manifold-Based Layers
 =====================

-In a paper title `Complex-Valued Learning as Principled Transformations on a Scaling and Rotation Manifold`, the authors R Chakraborty, Y Xing, and S Yu introduce a complex-valued convolution operator offering similar equivariance properties to the spatial equivariance of the traditional real-valued convolution operator.
+In a paper titled `SurReal: Complex-Valued Learning as Principled Transformations on a Scaling and Rotation Manifold`, the authors R Chakraborty, Y Xing, and S Yu introduce a complex-valued convolution operator offering similar equivariance properties to the spatial equivariance of the traditional real-valued convolution operator.
-By approach the complex domain as a Riemannian homogeneous space consisting of the product of planar rotation and non-zero scaling, they define a convolution operator equivariant to phase shift and amplitude scaling.
+By approaching the complex domain as a Riemannian homogeneous space consisting of the product of planar rotation and non-zero scaling, they define a convolution operator equivariant to phase shift and amplitude scaling.
 Although their paper shows promising results in reducing the number of parameters of a complex-valued network for several problems, their work has not gained mainstream support.

 As the authors mention in the final bullet point in Section IV-A1,